Mumbai Dabbawala, Meet & Greet Session at PDEU

 Art, Science or Business?

 Rapporteur: Tanya Desai

-January 28, 2019: Pandit Deendayal Petroleum University (PDPU) in Gandhinagar hosted a Distinguished Lecture by Ms. Amala Akkineni, an actress of repute and Director of Annapurna International School of Film + Media (AISFM) in Hyderabad, on January 28, 2019.
+January 28, 2019: Pandit Deendayal Energy University (PDEU) in Gandhinagar hosted a Distinguished Lecture by Ms. Amala Akkineni, an actress of repute and Director of Annapurna International School of Film + Media (AISFM) in Hyderabad, on January 28, 2019.
 The lecture was focused on the topic, ‘The Silver Screen – Art, Science or Business’.
-The event started with the felicitation to Ms. Akkineni by Prof. Nigam Dave, the Director of School of Liberal Studies (SLS) under PDPU.
+The event started with the felicitation to Ms. Akkineni by Prof. Nigam Dave, the Director of School of Liberal Studies (SLS) under PDEU.
 Thereafter, Ms. Amrita Chakraborty, a Lecturer of Media and Communications at SLS, delivered the welcome note.

 Sharing her vision and that of her institute, Ms. Akkineni highlighted the dire need of creating an avenue that trains the next generation and helps them receive the skills required to take Indian cinema to the next level, i.e. an avenue that is not only superlative, but also accessible.